Ask YTA Stage Manager Sadie Langenkamp about her job, and she could go into the technicalities of lighting and stage preparations.

 During competition days, she sets up the theatre for the flood of auditioning musicians, judges and volunteers who will be arriving.
-From there, her focus is setting up the stage lighting.
+This may include setting up the piano benches, stools, sound checks, and keeping everything in handy.
+From there, her focus is on setting up the stage lighting.

 “I make sure we maintain the same lighting throughout the competition so it’s equal for everybody,” she said.

 As stage manager, Langenkamp also is a primary point of contact for the judges.
 She makes sure they have everything they need before the first competitor steps on stage